Not sure which macrame cord to use in your first project? Then have a look at this Ultimate Macrame Cord Guide for Beginners.

 Polyester and nylon cords are strong, durable, resistant to moisture, stretching, and fading.
 It’s a great choice for projects that need extra strength or are for outdoor use.Â

-3. Natural Fibre, Jute & Hemp
+3. Natural Fiber, Jute & Hemp

-These fibres give your macrame pieces an earthy texture that goes perfectly with a bohemian or vintage-style look.
+These fibers give your macrame pieces an earthy texture that goes perfectly with a bohemian or vintage-style look.
 They might feel a bit rougher and stiffer than cotton, so they may take some practice to handle.

 4. Eco-Friendly Cord